ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xII.md

 The try block attempts to run the code inside of it, but if it fails, the try block tells the execution to jump to the catch (except) block.
 The code would then execute whatever is inside that except block.
 Then, once these two control structures-- this try and this except-- are done, execution continues as normal.

-Every Try block in Python must has a corresponding Except block (catch block).
+Every Try block in Python must have a corresponding Except block (catch block).
 In terms of natural language, we can think of this as saying try to do this except if something goes wrong, in which case, do this.
 Or in other words, try this except if this error happens.

 The keyword `as` in Python basically takes whatever the error was and assigns the **message** associated with that specific error to the variable name after the keyword `as`.
 ```python
 except ValueError as error_message:
 		print(error_message)
 ```
-Notice that no matter how many errors occurs in the try block, as soon as the code encounters the first, it jumps over the rest of the try block and starts to check the except blocks.
+Notice that no matter how many errors occur in the try block, as soon as the code encounters the first, it jumps over the rest of the try block and starts to check the except blocks.

-Three kinds of except block could be used to handle **speciific errors**:
+Three kinds of except block could be used to handle **specific errors**:
 #### Catch a specific error & customized message
 ```python
 except ValueError as error:  # if a ValueError was encountered